Mverp/Utils/README.md

 # Utils
-The Utils package is my base package for programming Fiji plugins.
+The Utils package is my base package for programming Fiji plugins aimed at cell-biology image analysis.

 It contains subjects like:
 - Data structures